-A similar paper [36] was posted on the arXiv a few months before posting the first version [37] of this paper.
-Short versions of the two papers were published in [1], [24].
-The posted paper [36] addressed real-valued systems, while we consider complex-valued systems.
-Interestingly, the two papers share the common proof strategy based on [12].
+A similar paper [35] was posted on the arXiv a few months before posting the first version [36] of this paper.
+Short versions of the two papers were published in [23] and [37].
+The posted paper [35] addressed real-valued systems and was published in [38], while we consider complex-valued systems.
+Interestingly, the two papers share the common proof strategy based on [11].
 However, there is a mathematically critical difference between them.

 The main difference is in mathematical treatments on almost sure convergence.
-An empirical convergence based on pseudo-Lipschitz functions was considered in [36].
-The approach allows us to analyze general Lipschitz-continuous decision functions and general pseudo-Lipschitz performance measures, as considered in [12].
-However, Rangan et al. [36] omitted the proof of an important part on almost sure convergence required in establishing the empirical convergence based on pseudo-Lipschitz functions-as pointed out in Appendix A-B.
+An empirical convergence based on pseudo-Lipschitz functions was considered in [35].
+The approach allows us to analyze general Lipschitz-continuous decision functions and general pseudo-Lipschitz performance measures, as considered in [11].
+However, Rangan et al. [35] omitted the proof of an important part on almost sure convergence required in establishing the empirical convergence based on pseudo-Lipschitz functions-as pointed out in Appendix A-B.

 In this paper, we present a rigorous proof of the part on almost sure convergence.
-Our approach relies on advanced results in probability theory, such as the strong law of large numbers for dependent random variables [38] and statistical properties of a Haar matrix.
-While this paper considers a Bayes-optimal decision function and the mean-square error (MSE), the part on almost sure convergence is proved in a general form, as considered in [36].
-Thus, combining [36] and this paper establishes a rigorous proof of SE for general decision functions and general performance measures.
+Our approach relies on advanced results in probability theory, such as the strong law of large numbers for dependent random variables [39] and statistical properties of a Haar matrix.
+While this paper considers a Bayes-optimal decision function and the mean-square error (MSE), the part on almost sure convergence is proved in a general form, as considered in [35].
+Thus, combining [35] and this paper establishes a rigorous proof of SE for general decision functions and general performance measures.